News

 Participate

 The data distribution, registration and automatic evaluation will be handled by BIVL2ab team.
-The following link let you register into the challenge and await for the administrators confirmation in participating.
+The following link let you register into the challenge and await for the system confirmation.

 It is highly recommended to use your institutional email address for the registration.
 Please note that while you can use non-institutional emails (e.g. Gmail, Hotmail, Yahoo, etc.) your request might be refused depending on the license model of the dataset and its intended use.
 The registration form will ask you for previous experience and interest in participating on the challenge.